neorning97/Master-s-thesis/scripts/gene_expression/DE_enrichment/README.md

 This script tests two related hypotheses:

-1. **DE enrichment** — Are genes in translocated regions more often differentially expressed (up or down) than all other genes in the genome?
+1. **DE enrichment**: Are genes in translocated regions more often differentially expressed (up or down) than all other genes in the genome?

-2. **Up/Down bias** — Among differentially expressed genes, are translocated genes more often upregulated than the genome background?
+2. **Up/Down bias**: Among differentially expressed genes, are translocated genes more often upregulated than the genome background?
 This would be consistent with translocation into a more active chromatin environment.

-The control group is simply all genes in the DESeq2 results table that are not in any translocated region — i.e. the whole-genome background.
+The control group is simply all genes in the DESeq2 results table that are not in any translocated region, i.e. the whole-genome background.

 ---